evkx/evkx.github.io/content/models/acura/zdx/ZDX_Type_S/_index.md

 The Acura ZDX Type S has several standard and optional [advanced driver assistance systems](../../../../technology/driverassistance/) (ADAS) to enhance safety and comfort.

-### Safety systems
+### Safety Systems

 [**Lane-Keeping Assist (LKA)**](../../../../technology/driverassistance/lanekeepingassist/) : Standard on the Acura ZDX Type S, this system helps prevent the vehicle from drifting out of its lane.
 It also includes a [**Lane Departure Warning**](../../../../technology/driverassistance/lanedeparturewarning/) system to alert the driver if the vehicle veers out of the lane.

-[**Front Cross Traffic Assist**](../../../../technology/driverassistance/frontcrosstrafficassist/) : Optional on the Acura ZDX Type S, is a driver assist system that helps drivers detect oncoming traffic when crossing an intersection or turning left or right from a stopped position.
+[**Front Cross Traffic Assist (FCTA)**](../../../../technology/driverassistance/frontcrosstrafficassist/) : Optional on the Acura ZDX Type S, is a driver assist system that helps drivers detect oncoming traffic when crossing an intersection or turning left or right from a stopped position.

 [**Rear Cross Traffic Alert (RCTA)**](../../../../technology/driverassistance/rearcrosstrafficalert/) : Standard on the Acura ZDX Type S, this system uses sensors to detect approaching vehicles from the side when backing out of a parking space or driveway.